 Similar to the public bidding process used in the traditional deal-jump paradigm, the agreement to acquire a company on the verge of bankruptcy often leads to an open auction among two or more suitors even after a merger or acquisition agreement is executed.
-A comprehensive treatment of bankruptcy-related M&A would take up far more space than permitted here, but it is worth focusing on the essential distinction from non-distress deals -- i.e., the overriding presence of the bankruptcy court as an active participant in the process.
+A comprehensive treatment of bankruptcy-related M&A would take up far more space than permitted here, and in these troubled times will likely become a larger component of the M&A world, but it is worth focusing on the essential distinction from non-distress deals -- i.e., the overriding presence of the bankruptcy court as an active participant in the process.
 Compared to a typical bidding contest, where the target may consider various non-financial factors, bankruptcy courts generally base their determination on the best price offered.
-For example, a battle began over the technology services unit of Comdisco Inc. when Comdisco filed for voluntary reorganization and at the same time announced its asset purchase agreement with Hewlett Packard.
+For example, a battle began over the technology services unit of Comdisco Inc. when Comdisco filed for voluntary reorganization and at the same time announced its asset purchase agreement with Hewlett-Packard.
 Shortly thereafter, Sungard Data Systems Inc. entered the fray with a higher all-cash bid for the business unit.
 Sungard ultimately won the court-approved bankruptcy auction and closed the deal shortly thereafter, because in the bankruptcy context, cash talks.